sunpy/sunpy/licenses/TEMPLATE_LICENSE.rst

-This project is based upon the Astropy package template (https://github.com/astropy/package-template/) which is licenced under the terms of the following licence.
+This project is based upon the OpenAstronomy package template (https://github.com/open-astronomy/package-template/) which is licenced under the terms of the following licence.

 ---

-Copyright (c) 2018, Astropy Developers
+Copyright (c) 2018, OpenAstronomy Developers
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,